 2005-2009 Willamette University: Bachelors of Arts

 I received my undergraduate degree from Willamette University in 2009 with a major in biology.
-As an undergraduate my thesis project focused on interspecific recognition between wild crows and friendly humans, which was a spin off of Dr. John Marzluff’s previous work.
-Since graduating my research background has diversified, giving me a wide net of ideas and experiences to pull from as I move my corvid research forward.
-Here are some highlights from projects I’ve most enjoyed working on.
-My full CV can be found here: SWIFT 2015 CV .
+As an undergraduate, I participated in independant research projects in a variety of fields including animal physiology, avian field research, and a citizen science driven bird-band resight project.
+My thesis focused on interspecific recognition between wild crows and friendly humans, which was a spin off of Dr. John Marzluff’s previous work.

 In the off season of 2011 I acted as the museum curator at my Alma Mater, Willamette University.
 What started off as a side project cleaning drawers out, quickly became a full time 9 month position to recatalog, label and often identify specimens.
 At the end of the project I was proud to have reorganized the collection into a functioning museum accessible to faculty and the community.
 It was a great opportunity to give back to my undergraduate institution and explore the different research possibilities natural history museums offer.

 Just before entering graduate school I participated in a breeding success survey of Streaked-horned larks in Oregon.
 This position provided great experience nest searching and working with telemetry units, and furthered my knowledge of using cameras in a field setting.
 What was perhaps most valuable to me, however, was the opportunity to work with a threatened species and get a sense of the bureaucratic process that goes into getting a species listed.